blurgyy/dt/docs/config/syncing-methods.md

 # Syncing methods

-Until the last section, no comments has been given on the **stage** -> **symlink** process.
-This section explains all the details a user wants to know about this (somewhat complex) syncing process.
+Until the last section, no comments has been given on the **stage** -> **symlink** steps.
+This section explains all the details a user wants to know about this process.

 :::tip
-If you are interested in all the details of the process, I refer you to the `dt_core::syncing::sync_core` implementation [here](https://github.com/blurgyy/dt/blob/main/dt-core/src/syncing.rs).
+If you are interested in all the details of the process, I refer you to the implementation of `dt_core::syncing::sync_core` [here](https://github.com/blurgyy/dt/blob/main/dt-core/src/syncing.rs).
 :::